×

 ¿Qué trabajo tenías cuando eras adolescente?
 (What job did you have when you were a teenager?)

-When creating chunks, it may be helpful to plug your complete sentence into a translation app, to make sure you’ve captured the right verb tenses throughout the sentence.
-Without double checking, you risk learning chunks that don’t actually agree with each other, which can hurt your progress.
+When creating chunks, it may be helpful to plug your complete sentence into a translation app to make sure you’ve captured the right verb tenses throughout the sentence.
+Otherwise, you risk learning chunks that don’t actually agree with each other, which can hurt your progress.

-This is where the Goldlist method for memorization comes in.
-The idea is to help your memory naturally retain information through a process of repetition.
+The idea behind the Goldlist method is to help your memory naturally retain information (like your new Spanish words) through a process of repetition.

 Here’s how it works:

-• First, write down at least 25 of the Spanish words you’re trying to learn, alongside their meaning, definition or some type of description in your native language.
+• First, write down at least 25 of the Spanish words you’re trying to learn.
+Include their meaning, definition or some type of description in your native language.
 To help with visualization and organization, use a lined sheet of notebook paper.

-• After writing your 25 vocabulary words, read them out loud, mindfully, but without forcing yourself to remember them just yet.
-Writing and reading these words aloud shouldn’t take more than 20 minutes.
-Make sure to go through this exercise in 20-minute chunks (there’s that word again!), to avoid straining your long-term memory.
+• Read them out loud, mindfully.
+At this stage, you don’t want to force yourself to remember them just yet.
+Writing and reading these words aloud shouldn’t take more than 20 minutes to avoid straining your long-term memory.

-• You can do as many 25-word chunks per day as you want, as often as you want.
+• Do as many 25-word (or so) chunks per day as you want, as often as you want.
 As a best practice, however, aim for about 10 sessions or 250 words as a maximum, taking a 10-minute break between each one.

 • After two weeks, go back to the list you made and read the first 25 words you wrote down.
-This specific two-week number is important, because it allows short-term memory to fade, and helps to ensure that information has been committed to long term memory.
+This specific two-week number is important, because it allows short-term memory to fade, and helps to ensure that information has been committed to your long-term memory.

 • Read through your list and mark off the items that you’ve remembered.
-A study by German psychologist Hermann Ebbinghaus found that you’ll likely remember up to 30 percent of these words (about eight total), which is nothing to scoff at, considering the minimal effort you put into memorizing them.
+A study by German psychologist Hermann Ebbinghaus found that you’ll likely remember up to 30 percent of these words (about eight total).
+That’s nothing to scoff at, considering the minimal effort you put into memorizing them.

-• Next, rewrite your list again using the 17 (or so!) words you didn’t remember.
-Do this up to 10 times, with a two-week break in between, and you’ll have certainly learned all the words on your list.
+• Rewrite your list again using the 17 (or so) words you didn’t remember.
+Do this up to 10 times with a two-week break in between, and you’ll have certainly learned all the words on your list.

-If you’re a musical learner, learning a new language through song may be the easiest method for how to memorize Spanish words.
+If you’re a musical learner, learning a new language through song may be the easiest method to memorize Spanish words.

-Even if they’re silly, songs are catchy, and they’ll help you to get the hang of your vocabulary fast.
+Songs are catchy (and sometimes silly), so they’ll help you get the hang of your vocabulary fast.
 The rhyme schemes and repetition will support your memory much better than rote memorization of new words.
-You might even opt to choose a popular song’s Spanish version that you already know the meaning of in English.
+You might even opt to choose a popular song’s Spanish version that you already know in English.

 To help you create connections between different words, try creating mind maps to visually organize and connect Spanish vocabulary.
 Start with a central theme or word, such as “food” or “family,” and branch out by adding related words or subcategories.